 The system is highly effective, but it can break.
 Prevention is crucial here.
 Therefore, you should never put anything other than natural waste and water down the drain.
 Avoid chemical drain cleaners when you do get clogged drains.
 Instead, you should only utilize a septic-safe drain cleaner.

-Our tips below can help you break apart those accessible clogs.
+Our tips below can help you how to unclog septic tank properly.

 5 Tips On How To Unclog Septic Tank Safely